Economic Order Quantity

 D is the Demand of the product per unit of time

-S is the cost of placing the order per a unit
+S is the cost of placing the order, per order

 H is time Holding cost per unit, per unit of time